Ecofascism: Garrett Hardin, Pentti Linkola, and "Lifeboat Ethics"

-Two figures influential in ecofascism are Garrett Hardin and Pentti Linkola, both of whom were proponents of what they refer to as "Lifeboat Ethics".
+Two figures influential in ecofascism are Garrett Hardin and Pentti Linkola, both of whom were proponents of what they refer to as "lifeboat ethics".
 Hardin was a professor of Human Ecology at the University of California often described as a white nationalist.
 His work was focused on the ethics of overpopulation and population control and suggested different methods like "birth control, abortion, and sterilization".
-Not only did he have medical suggestions but also stood against immigration and the end of foreign aid.
+Not only did he have medical suggestions but also stood against immigration and foreign aid.
 The work of Linkola and Hardin has been influential on ecofascist thought.

 Linkola was a Finnish ecologist and radical Malthusian accused of being an active ecofascist who actively advocated ending democracy and replacing it with dictatorships that would use totalitarian and even genocidal tactics to end climate change.
 Both men used versions of the following analogy to illustrate their viewpoint:

 What to do, when a ship carrying a hundred passengers suddenly capsizes and there is only one lifeboat?
 When the lifeboat is full, those who hate life will try to load it with more people and sink the lot.
 Those who love and respect life will take the ship's axe and sever the extra hands that cling to the sides.